nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 - Use a sensible directory structure for organising project related materials.
-- abstract your code into many small functions with helpful descriptive names
+- Abstract your code into many small functions with helpful descriptive names
-- use comments, design features, and meaningful variable or function names to capture the intent of your code, i.e. describe what it is *meant* to do
+- Use comments, design features, and meaningful variable or function names to capture the intent of your code, i.e. describe what it is *meant* to do
-- use version control.
+- Use version control.
 There are many reasons for using version control.
 One is that it stores seamlessly archives older versions of your code, permitting you to ruthlessly yet safely delete old files, and therefore helps reduce clutter.
-- apply a consistent style, such as that described in  the google R style guide.
+- Apply a consistent style, such as that described in  the google R style guide.

 ### Nice code is reliable, i.e. bug free

+<blockquote class="twitter-tweet"><p>Occma's raz0r: if your program isn't working, it's probably just a typo in the code, not an undiscovered bug or thing you're doing wrong</p>&mdash; Alison Abreu-Garcia (@alisonag) <a href="https://twitter.com/alisonag/status/322374461212995584">April 11, 2013</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
-> The computer does exactly what you tell it to.

-In other words, if there is a problem, it's most likely yours.
+The computer does exactly what you tell it to.
+If there is a problem in your code, it's most likely you put it there.
 How certain are you that your code is error free?
 More than once I have reached a state of near panic, looking over my code to ensure it is bug free before submitting a final version of a paper for publication.
+What if I got it wrong?

-It is almost impossible to ensure code is bug free, but one can adopt healthy habits that minimise the chance of this occurring:
+[It is almost impossible to ensure code is bug free](http://dx.doi.org/10.1109/MCSE.2005.54), but one can adopt healthy habits that minimise the chance of this occurring:

 - Don't repeat yourself.
 The less you type, the fewer chances there are for mistakes
-- use test scripts, to compare your code against known cases
+- Use test scripts, to compare your code against known cases
-- avoid using global variables, the attach function and other nasties where ownership of data cannot be ensured
+- Avoid using global variables, the attach function and [other nasties](../intro/bad-habits.html) where ownership of data cannot be ensured
-- use version control so that you see what has changed, and easily trace mistakes
+- Use version control so that you see what has changed, and easily trace mistakes
-- wherever possible, open your code and project up for review, either by colleagues, during review process, or in repositories such as github.
+- Wherever possible, open your code and project up for review, either by colleagues, during review process, or in repositories such as github.

-Note also, the more *readable* your code is, the less likely it is to contain errors.
+- The more *readable* your code is, the less likely it is to contain errors.

+<blockquote class="twitter-tweet"><p>"Every bug is two bugs: the bug in your code, and the test you didn't write"@<a href="https://twitter.com/estherbester">estherbester</a> <a href="https://twitter.com/search/%23pycon">#pycon</a></p>&mdash; Ned Batchelder (@nedbat) <a href="https://twitter.com/nedbat/status/312628852558032896">March 15, 2013</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Nice code runs quickly and is therefore a pleasure to use